pooya-mohammadi/today-i-learned/python/Readme.md

 1) Add `!` before commands
 2) Add `%%bash` add the beginning of the cell

-## How to view the source code of module in jupyter notebook:
+## How to view the source code of a module in jupyter notebook:
 ```
 ??module-name
 ```